Blogging for business is a long-term marketing strategy, crucial for small businesses like dental clinics operating in a highly competitive market.

 A subscribe button is a direct connection between you and your blog readers.
 They get to receive more of your content directly in their inbox.

-Moreover, these email subscribers have already shown an interest in your blog content and what you have to offer, so they’re primed for conversion into paying patients.
+Moreover, these email subscribers have already shown an interest in your blog content, and what you have to offer, so they’re primed for conversion into paying patients.

 If you continue to provide informative content, you will start to build a list.

-To put this into perspective 18% of all internet users read blogs (810 million people).
+To put this into perspective, 18% of all internet users read blogs (810 million people).
 Out of these, approximately 77% (over 600 million people) subscribe to one or more blogs.

 Why Blogging is a Long-Term Strategy

-Consistent blogging can generating traffic and leads for years to come.
+Consistent blogging can generate traffic and leads for years to come.
 With small business blogging, many leads come via older posts, particularly evergreen content that’s not time-sensitive and retains its relevance.
 Therefore you need to be patient.

 the benefits of dental blogging don’t materialise overnight.
 It takes time to build blog traffic to a substantial level – typically 6 to 12 months – but it’s well worth it.

 Consistent blogging will establish your dental clinic as a go-to source among people looking for informative, educational content on dental topics.
 When they need dental services, you’ll likely be the first person they think about contacting.